 There is no "ADHD diet".
-But there are many things parents can do with diet and lifestyle that can help turn around ADHD-like behaviors in children.
+But there are many things parents can do with diet and lifestyle that can help turn around ADHD-like behaviors in children so they can blossom into their best selves.

-In simple terms, here's why diet and lifestyle strategies help ease symptoms of ADHD: because the body and the brain are connected.
+In simple terms, here's why changing a child's diet helps ease symptoms of ADHD: because the body and the brain are connected.

 As you improve the health of the body you improve the function of the brain.

-It's possible you disagree that diet and lifestyle make a difference.
+It's possible you're skeptical that diet and lifestyle can make a difference.
 It's possible you've tried something like taking out gluten, or adding in fish oil, and it didn't help.

 If that's been your experience, you might be shaking your head right now thinking I'm giving parents "false hope".
-If you are, please read on.
+If you are, please read on for some very real reasons why this approach works.

 1. Vision mapping - know exactly what you want for the health of your family and develop an unwavering confidence that you will get there.
 Change is hard and it's your vision that will get you through challenges.

-2. Nourishment - get more nourishment in (in all its dimensions) and use targeted supplements if you need them.
+2. Nourishment - get more nourishment in and use targeted supplements if you need them to make sure all the building blocks are available for the body to function its best.

 3. Identify and Reduce Stress & Irritation - carefully remove what's causing extra stress and inflammation but without risking nutritional deficiencies or stressing out relationships.